 - Generator Safety –https://ldh.la.gov/index.cfm/newsroom/detail/5820, https://www.osha.gov/OshDoc/data_Hurricane_Facts/portable_generators.pdf

 - Find Open Shelters – http://www.redcross.org/get-help/disaster-relief-and-recovery/find-an-open-shelter

-- Deaf Focus is offering support and Resources for Louisiana flood victims who are Deaf, Deaf-Blind, and Hard of Hearing.
+- Deaf Focus offers support and Resources for Louisiana disaster victims who are Deaf, Deaf-Blind, and Hard of Hearing.
 For more information:

 4332 Rhoda Dr.

 Baton Rouge,LA 70186